apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 ### Delayed message delivery

-It's now possible to send delayed message by pulsar producer, and delayed message will available after delay time.
+It's now possible to send a delayed message by Pulsar producer, and a delayed message will be available after a delay time.

-The Java code for a client using delayed message delivery will look like:
+The Java code for a client using delayed messages delivery looks as follows:

 ```java
 producer.newMessage().value("delayed message").deliverAfter(10, TimeUnit.SECONDS).send()